paulkmiller/Ash-Mobile-Proto/readme.md

 - Increase cross-browser support, specifically for animations on Safari
 - Change active listing-icon to ```#03a9f4``` on Swipe
 - Build "full-page" view, only available after card has been expanded
-- On clicking a marker, have its corresponding card returned
+- On clicking a marker, have its corresponding card returned; see [Mapbox-GL-JS Listings Demo](https://www.mapbox.com/help/building-a-store-locator/) for similar behavior
 - Fix janky expansion animations
 - Improve animation FPS on mobile; will require ancillary research into FPS boosting techniques
 - Write JS for ```swiping up as "Yes"``` and ```swiping down as "No"```